 - 1313 instances

-Flying chips, rotating parts, and ingoing nip points are examples of machine hazards.
-To control against these hazards, this section discusses requirements for machine guarding — whether with barrier guards, electronic safety devices, two-hand tripping devices, or any other method.
+Flying chips, rotating parts, and ongoing nip points are examples of machine hazards.
+To control these hazards, this section discusses requirements for machine guarding — whether with barrier guards, electronic safety devices, two-hand tripping devices, or any other method.

 Top Environmental Compliance Risks